XiaoyunGong/MSiA423-Analytics-Value-Chain-project/README.md

 ## Directory structure

 ```
 ├── README.md								<- You are here
+├── Makefile								<- The make file for this project
-├── api
+├── app
-│   ├── static/                       <- CSS, JS files that remain static
+│   ├── static								<- Folder that contains the basic.css file
-│   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs│
-│
+│   └── templates							<- Folder that contains the app templates
+├── app.py									<- Flask wrapper for running the web app
-├── config                            <- Directory for configuration files
+├── config									<- Directory that keep the configuration files
+│   ├── flaskconfig.py						<- Configuration of flask API
-│   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
+│   ├── local								<- Local environment variables *not sync to github*
-│   ├── logging/                      <- Configuration of python loggers
+│   ├── logging								<- Configuration of python loggers
-│   ├── flaskconfig.py                <- Configurations for Flask API
+│   └── model_config.yaml					<- Configuration for the modeling processes
-│
 ├── data									<- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── external/                     <- External data sources, usually reference data,  will be synced with git
+│   ├── external							<- External data sources, usually reference data, will be synced with git
+│   ├── final								<- Final dataset send to RDS, will be synced with git
-│   ├── sample/                       <- Sample data used for code development and testing, will be synced with git
+│   ├── interim								<- Internal stage data output during development, will be synced with git
-│   ├── raw/                 	      <- Raw data used for code development and testing, will be synced with git
+│   └── raw									<- Raw data used for code development and testing, will be synced with git
-│
-├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
-│
-├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
-|
+├── deliverables							<- Presentation powerpoints saved as pdf and the kmodes result file live here
 ├── dockerfiles/                     		<- Directory for all project-related Dockerfiles
 │   ├── Dockerfile.app                		<- Dockerfile for building image to run web app
 │   ├── Dockerfile.run                		<- Dockerfile for building image to execute run.py
 │   ├── Dockerfile.test              		<- Dockerfile for building image to run unit tests
-│   ├── Dockerfile.rds	              <- Dockerfile for building image to creare data schema to rds
-│
-├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc
-│
+├── figures									<- Figures generated during development and EDA live here
-├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries
+├── models									<- Final model lives here
-│
-├── notebooks/
-│   ├── archive/                      <- Develop notebooks no longer being used.
-│   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development.
+├── notebooks								<- Notebooks used in developing live here
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
-│
-├── reference/                        <- Any reference material relevant to the project
-│
-├── src/                              <- Source data for the project.
-No executable Python files should live in this folder.
+├── references								<- References for this project
-│
-├── test/                             <- Files necessary for running model tests (see documentation below)
-│
-├── app.py                            <- Flask wrapper for running the web app
+├── requirements.txt						<- Package requirements
 ├── run.py									<- Simplifies the execution of one or more of the src scripts
-├── requirements.txt                  <- Python package dependencies
+├── src										<- Source script for the project
+└── test									<- unit tests for this project
 ```

 ## Setup